 - Engineering services

 The Group is the authorised distributor of vehicles and parts and also operates a network of dealerships selling vehicles and parts and offering after-sales services.
 Motors segment revenue consists of sales of vehicles and parts, after-sales services, assembly of vehicles and handling and commission income.

 - Sale of vehicles and parts

 Revenue from sale of vehicles and parts is recognised when the Group sells the vehicle to customers and control of the vehicle and parts has transferred, being when the vehicles and parts are delivered to the customer.
 The retail sale of parts normally occurs during performance of after-sales services.
-Therefore, revenue from sale of parts is combined with the performance of after-sales services.
+Therefore, revenue from sale of parts is reported with the performance of after-sales services.

 The vehicles and parts are often sold with volume based discounts and incentives based on aggregate sales over an agreed period.
 Accumulated experience is used to estimate and provide for the discounts and incentives, using expected value or most likely methods depending on the type of discounts and incentives.
 Revenue is recognised to the extent that it is highly probable that a significant reversal will not occur.
 A contract liability is recognised for the expected discounts and incentives payable to customers in relation to sales made.

 Consistent with market practice, the Group collects deposits from customers for the sale of vehicles.
 A contract liability is recognised for the customer deposits as the Group has an obligation to transfer vehicle to the customer in respect of deposits received.
 Customer deposits would be recognised as revenue upon sale of the vehicle to the customer.